-• Per the infiltration report, the two infiltration tests performed at the project site ranged between 0.1 and 0.7 inches per hour.
+Per the infiltration report, the two infiltration tests performed at the project site resulted in 0.0 inches per hour.
 Due to the poor infiltration characteristics of the on-site native soils at the tested depths, infiltration is not recommended; therefore, the project proposes to use an underground detention system and proprietary biotreatment unit to treat runoff produced by the 85th percentile storm rainfall depth.